hashintel/hash/packages/hash/blocks/template/README.md

 N.B.
 - The JSON schema generation assumes `AppProps` is the name of the type for the entry component's properties.
 If you change this name, update the `schema` script in `package.json`

+## Step three: test your bundled block

+1. Run `yarn serve`.
+Your block dist is now available at http://localhost:5000

+2. At the root folder of this repo, run `yarn serve:hash-frontend`.

+3. Visit http://localhost:3000/playground and enter http://localhost:5000 as the URL

 ## External Dependencies